 It was mid December 1983 when my father and I went for a serene holiday walk.
 He was searching for ideas for a Christmas gift and was

-.
+looking for me to provide him some clues.
 I'm thankfull for that walk.
 If it had not happened I'd never have gazed through that music store window, given the reactive clue my father was searching for and received my first guitar.

 Both parents were very supportive of me playing.
 My Dad explained to me, in no uncertain terms, that if I hadn’t learned to play it in a year, the guitar was going back.
 Eventually both he and my mother complimented me when I had reached the level of Dad’s expectation and everybody began to relax and enjoy.
 The guitar got to stay.